fastify/fastify/docs/TypeScript.md

 All `http`, `https`, and `http2` types are inferred from `@types/node`

-Generics are documented by their default value as well as their constraint value(s).
+[Generics](#generics) are documented by their default value as well as their constraint value(s).
 Read these articles for more information on TypeScript generics.
 - [Generic Parameter Default](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-3.html#generic-parameter-defaults)
 - [Generic Constraints](https://www.typescriptlang.org/docs/handbook/generics.html#generic-constraints)

-Find detailed documentation on the generics used for this type system in the main [fastify]() api method and the [FastifyMiddleware]() section

 #### How to import